 Crucially, the researchers noted that there was a correlation between height and the average forearm length.
 So, in general, the taller you are, the longer your forearms will be.

-How to measure forearm circumference accurately
+How to measure your forearm circumference accurately

 Here’s a step-by-step guide on how to measure forearm circumference accurately and avoid making mistakes.